Blog Scraper: Technical Description

 The blog scraper has minimal dependencies to ensure reliability:

-: For making HTTP requests to the blog websitebeautifulsoup4
+- requests: For making HTTP requests to the blog website

 Key Functions